 - Strengthening internal environmental reporting contributes to improved performance.

-As a recognized assurance provider for sustainability reports , DQS welcomes the development of ISO 14016.
-Behzad Sadegh, product manager at DQS CFS for the verification of sustainability reports and sustainability KPIs, looks forward to the release of the standard: “Every assurance process of a corporate report focuses on the credibility of the data.
-How was the data collected?
-Is the data correct in the context in which it is placed?
+As a recognized assurance provider for sustainability reports , DQS welcomes the development of the standard.
+Behzad Sadegh, product manager at DQS CFS for the verification of sustainability reports and data, attaches great importance to ISO 14016: “In any report verification, the question of credibility of the data is the main focus.
+How was this data collected?
+Is the data correct in the context in which it is presented?
 Is materiality taken into account?
-Our job is to systematically review these things.
-Improved comparability of environmental data and the associated increase in credibility will further enhance the benefits of non-financial reporting”.
+Our task is to verify all this systematically.
+The improved comparability of environmental data and the resulting increase in credibility will further enhance the usefulness of non-financial reporting.”